mikezimm/fps-JS/QUESTIONS.md

 # Can I make my own local minimized version of microsoft classes in order to keep some typing?
 PageContext >> PageContextCopy152
 WebPartContext >> WebPartContextCopy152
+SPPermissions >>
+IPropPaneDropdown... >> Need this for EveryoneAudience or I have to split code between 2 projects which need to be together to prevent typos.

 # CSS CSS CSS....
 Had to remove src\logic\DOM\Headings\FPSHeadings.css from this package.